 Once a view has been published to be a production view, you can examine and manipulate the results of the view from within the web console view interface.
 This makes it easy to study the output of a view without using a suitable client library to obtain the information.

-To examine the output of a view, click the magnifying glass next to the view name within the view list.
+To examine the output of a view, click the icon next to the view name within the view list.
 This will present you with a view similar to that shown in the figure below.

 The top portion of the interface provides navigation between the available design documents and views.